 Applications can be submitted via email, fax (603-646-9741), or U.S. mail.
 We encourage applicants not to wait until the last minute to submit the application.
 Applications are due by 5:00pm EST on the date of the published deadlines.

 Tuck offers an array of scholarships and fellowships.
-To be considered for a scholarship award based on merit or need, students must complete the Application for Tuck School of Business Scholarships by the published deadline.
-Scholarship awards are communicated with the admission decision.
+Scholarship awards are generally communicated with the admission decision.
 Scholarship awards are very competitive.
 They range from $5,000 to full tuition.
 Tuck scholarships are made possible through the generous support of our alumni, corporations, and non-profit foundations.

 Currently scholarships are awarded at the time of admission.
 The scholarship award will be renewed for the second year provided that the student has maintained satisfactory academic progress.
 Students who do not receive scholarships in their first year should not expect to receive scholarship in their second year.

 To avoid taking on excessive levels of debt, students should save income from work, reduce consumer debt, and plan to use personal resources, gifts, loans from family and friends, and external scholarships or sponsorships in addition to bank loans to cover the cost of attendance.
 Students should begin planning financially far in advance of applying for the program.

 The acceptable amount of debt will vary based on a student’s personal, professional, and financial goals.
 Each year approximately 45% – 50% of the full cost of attendance is covered by students’ personal funds.
 This is supplemented by scholarships and loans.
 Average debt of the Class of 2013 is $95,747 for an estimated monthly payment of $1,230 for a ten-year repayment period - with other repayment options available.